 The infrastructure maintenance is important to address issues of power outrages especially during storms and winter season.
 High voltage and low voltage electrical network lines are still having challenges in terms of ageing although the municipality is still busy with refurbishment.
+The customer base consists of 823 domestic, 4 agricultural, 4 manufacturing and 23 commercial users.
 The municipality purchases electricity from ESKOM.
 The Notified Maximum Demand (NMD) is 3 000kVA.
 The recorded Maximum Demand of June 2021 was 2 979kVA.